osa-ora/ml-facial-expression-chatgpt/README.md

 {'expression': 'RESULT'}
 ```

-Other useful workshops and materials about Red Hat OpenShift Data Science:
+For other useful workshops and materials about Red Hat OpenShift Data Science:
 https://developers.redhat.com/learn/openshift-data-science